kernow/shortcode/README.md

 end
 ```

 If you need to strip the shortcodes out of a string, you can call the `strip` method with your string as argument.
-This can be very useful for excerpts of content required not to show image galleries.
+This can be very useful, for example, to get excerpts of content required not to show image galleries.

 ```ruby
 Shortcode.strip("Hello World! [gallery]")